New Zealand In Winter: 15 Best Things To Do & Where To Go

 ➡️ No vehicle?
 No problem.
 If you’ve found yourself in Queenstown but still wanting to pay a visit to Tekapo, a two day tour like this one can take all the hassle out of it.

 Another activity I would recommend for winter would be to cycle part of, or all of, the Alps2Ocean cycle trail, which runs from the Southern Alps out to the ocean on the east coast of the South Island.
-Naturally, the alpine parts are very scenic in winter, and perhaps the best leg to do is Section One – from Aoraki (Mount Cook) to Braemar Road, or the Alternate Section (which splits off in another direction) – from Tekapo (Takapō) to Twizel.
+Naturally, the alpine parts are very scenic in winter, and arguably the best leg to do is Section One – from Aoraki (Mount Cook) to Braemar Road, or the Alternate Section (which splits off in another direction) – from Tekapo to Twizel.

 Section One is only 35 kilometres (or 22 miles) and is graded ‘easy’.
 It’s necessary to helicopter across the Tasman River for this section, however, and this is at additional cost.
-In good weather, this part of the trail will afford you magnificent views of our tallest mountain, Mount Cook, turquoise coloured alpine lake Lake Pukaki, and the Tasman Glacier.
+In good weather, this part of the trail will afford you magnificent views of our tallest mountain, Mount Cook, turquoise coloured alpine Lake Pukaki, and the Tasman Glacier.

-The Alternate Section – which is the part I have ridden – starts at Tekapo (Takapō) and carries on to Twizel.
+The Alternate Section – which is the part I have ridden – starts at Tekapo and carries on to Twizel.
 It is graded ‘easy’ but is a 55 kilometres (or 34 mile) stretch, so it is much longer.
-You will still get awesome views of Mount Cook and Lake Pukaki, and be treated to views of Lake Tekapo (Takapō), which is an equally dazzling shade of turquoise, and not having to helicopter makes it far more affordable.
+You will still get awesome views of Mount Cook and Lake Pukaki, and be treated to views of Lake Tekapo, which is an equally dazzling shade of turquoise, and not having to helicopter makes it far more affordable.

 ➡️ Cycling not as appealing as a helicopter ride?
 Opt for just the helicopter landing on the Tasman Glacier instead of crossing the Tasman River for an experience that is going to make everyone at home jealous!